 Because our large display of books and collectibles would be one of the first things our guests see when walking into our home, we wanted the shelving to be eye-catching and unconventional.
 Plus, we needed it to fit with the industrial, rustic, and eclectic styles found throughout our home, so we decided to build the support system out of pipes.
 Using pipes and large boards required less tools and allowed the bookshelf to be put together more quickly.

 One specification we had for the shelves was for the boards to be nice and thick.
-We decided to use seven 2″-x-12″ boards in 10-inch lengths.
+We decided to use seven 2x12-inch boards in 10-foot lengths.
 This is because we wanted the shelves to be sturdy both in functionality and appearance.
 It was a tough workout to move all those boards around, but the pay-off now that they are up is worth it!

 In addition to the lumber, we needed all the pipes and fittings that would connect the boards.
 We opted to go with black pipes for aesthetic reasons.
 Believe it or not, the hardest and most time-consuming part of the entire project was collecting all the necessary pieces of black iron pipes and fittings.
 Each store only carried a small amount of each piece at one time so we pretty much wiped out every hardware store inventory, and it took about a month to gather all the pieces our shelves required.

 Once we purchased all our supplies, we got to work assembling the shelves.
 Our process consisted of staining the boards with Rust-Oleum Ultimate Wood Stain in Kona, cleaning the pipes, drilling holes in the boards for the pipes to run through, and drilling pocket holes into the boards so they could be attached to wall.

 We made sure each board was level, then fixed each one to the wall by securing it into studs through the pocket holes.
 We built the shelves board by board, adding the next row of pipes as we went up the wall.